Best Under Armour Golf Shoes 2025

 Upper materials not as premium as the competition

-Along with the Drive Pro above, Under Armour also released the SL version as well, which features the same two years of research and development, which has led to what it's calling a Swing Support System - otherwise known as S3.
-Again, the performance of this new system was excellent and again, there is a new midsole for extra comfort.
-This is a welcome design feature as we have often found Under Armour shoes to be on the firm side.
+Along with the Drive Pro above, Under Armour has also released the SL version as well, which features the same two years of research and development that led to the Swing Support System.
+Again, the performance of this new system was excellent and the new midsole provides extra comfort.

-Obviously the main difference between the Pro and SL is the lack of spikes in the latter.
-Instead it mixes TPU with rubber nubs, with the firmer TPU positioned through lateral heel to the medial toe in the most important areas for grip.
-A major change from previous Under Armour spikeless outsoles is that not all of the nubs are at the same height.
-From our testing, we can certainly feel them at work and felt we could swing as confidently as possible from any lie or condition.
+The main difference between the Pro and SL is the lack of spikes on the sole.
+Instead, they feature TPU with rubber nubs, as well as the firmer TPU positioned through the lateral heel to the medial toe, the rubber nubs are all set at different heights.
+This is different to the best spikeless golf shoes on the market and, from our testing, we can certainly feel them at work and felt we could swing as confidently as possible from any lie or condition.

 Under Armour Charged Phantom SL Golf Shoe Review